Computer Information Technology

 Goals of this department’s curriculum include preparing students for entry-level positions in information technology and information systems with enough knowledge to advance along several career paths and providing the appropriate foundation for further studies in computer information systems and information technology.
 Upon program completion, students are prepared to take various industry-based certifications which open doors in career advancement.

-In this program, students complete a seven-course core curriculum comprised of an introduction to programming logic and controls, relational database, systems analysis, networking fundamentals, and web design basics.
+In the associate degree program, students complete a 27 credit hour required core curriculum comprised of an introduction to programming logic and controls, relational database, systems analysis, networking fundamentals, and web design basics.
 Complementing this core curriculum are four concentrations that students will choose among to pursue: Programmer/Analyst, Web Design, Game Design, or Information Security & Assurance.
+Finally, students are required to take 15 credit hours of general electives to complete.

 Career Speaker Series